Quick links

 NERC act

-Boroughs now have a duty under the Natural Environment and Rural Communities (NERC) Act to 'have regard' for biodiversity.
-See biodiversity law for further information.
+Boroughs now have a duty under section 40 of the Natural Environment and Rural Communities (NERC) Act to 'have regard' for biodiversity.

 Incorporate biodiversity ...